BobleChinois/Bitcoin-definition/Bilan_BTCPay.md

 I've discovered BTCPay existence by listening Nicola's talk this summer in Lisbon, and last month I decided to give it a try.
 Besides understanding how it works, I'd like to use it to enable bitcoins donation through the LN on my personal blog.

-While I've not very experienced with other more traditional solutions like Bitpay, Copay etc, I know enough that they suck at best, and can be unethical at worst, so I was particularily attracted by BTCPay's promise, that it allows anyone to be its own payment processor, or be someone's else payment processor, without third party interference.
+While I have not a lot of experience with other more traditional solutions like Bitpay, Copay etc, I know enough that they suck at best, and can be unethical at worst, so I was particularily attracted by BTCPay's promise, that it allows anyone to be its own payment processor, or be someone's else payment processor, without third party interference.

 I'm even more sensitive to Nicolas' endeavour to make more people independent by running their own full node, which he is doing by embeding a Bitcoin and Lightning node with BTCPay server into a docker to make it as easy to run as a single click.

 ## The setup

-My setup is a bit peculiar, since I wanted to be absolutely independent, and don't even rely on a hosting service.

-I've been running a Bitcoin and Lightning node on an old computer of mine for some times now, and I thought that I could use it to host BTCPay.
-However, this decision brought some complexity to the issue, that I haven't managed to solved completely so far - more on it later.
+My setup is a bit peculiar: I've been running a Bitcoin and Lightning node on an old computer of mine for some times now, and I thought that I could use it to host BTCPay.

+I thought that I could run it on this little "home server", because it was already here and I kinda like the idea of not relying on anybody, not even a host.

+However, this decision brought some (maybe unnecessary) complexity, that I haven't managed to solved completely so far - more on it later.

 Here is the details of my setup :
 * Intel(R) Core(TM)2 Duo CPU     P8700  @ 2.53GHz